Skip to main content

 18 mentions Positive Neutral Negative

-The game's optimization has been widely criticized, with players reporting significant performance issues such as fluctuating framerates, frequent crashes, and stuttering, even on high-end systems.
-Many users noted that these problems worsen over time, particularly during online play, where desyncing and disconnects are common.
-Overall, while the game offers enjoyable gameplay, its technical shortcomings severely detract from the experience.
+The game's optimization has been widely criticized, with players reporting significant performance issues such as fluctuating framerates, stuttering, and crashes, even on high-end systems.
+Many users noted that these problems worsen over time, particularly in online play, where desyncing and disconnects are common.
+Overall, the game's technical shortcomings detract from the experience, despite its enjoyable gameplay and visuals.

 • “Graphics are nice and colorful, soundtrack is really good, gameplay is straightforward, online play runs smoothly.”